Dec. 2019, I collapsed with blood clots in my lungs. 5

 while having my coffee on my night shift here in the UK.
 It's a

-back in the day!
-I've gotta say bodybuilding and physique
+photos from back in the day!
+I've gotta say bodybuilding

-conditioning was insane Clarence!
-I mean you really came
+was insane Clarence!
+I mean you really came into your top

-into your top form in your 40's.
-You gotta love the fact
+form in your 40's.
+You gotta love the fact you've held your

-you've held your condition all these years.
-Phenomenal physique and
+condition all these years.
+Phenomenal physique and really

-really inspiring.
-I think a lean athletic physique is the
+inspiring.
+I think a lean athletic physique is the way to

-way to go for sure!
-I'm 38 and seeing the levels of
+go for sure!
+I'm 38 and seeing the levels of conditioning you

-conditioning you achieved after the age of 40 is something to
+achieved after the age of 40 is something to behold.

-behold.
-Thanks for the inspiration, and thanks for the
+Thanks for the inspiration, and thanks for the great content on

 Good day to you Sir!